fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 able to bypass the hard cap, and buy as many tokens as she wants.

 That's not good.
-Let's fix it, just by swapping the order on `contract PreSaleWithCapCrowdsale is CappedCrowdsale, PreSaleWhitelistedCrowdsale`, which will give us the linearization `PreSaleWithCapCrowdsale`→ `CappedCrowdsale`→ `PreSaleWhitelistedCrowdsale`→ `Crowdsale`, and the `validate` condition will be:
+Let's fix it, just by swapping the order on `contract PreSaleWithCapCrowdsale is PreSaleWhitelistedCrowdsale, CappedCrowdsale`, which will give us the linearization `PreSaleWithCapCrowdsale`→ `CappedCrowdsale`→ `PreSaleWhitelistedCrowdsale`→ `Crowdsale`, and the `validate` condition will be: